dattazigzag/content_marketing/datta/Art_1_Tiny_ML/README.md

 What if that smart home sensor could detect if you've left your faucet running by just listening to ambient sound, and what if you could teach your Roomba correct navigation using simple words?

-In one example, we used an off-the-shelf Arduino Nano BLE 33 sense—a component packed with various sensors, a powerful embedded microcontroller, and a PDM microphone.
+In one example, I used an off-the-shelf Arduino Nano BLE 33 sense—a component packed with various sensors, a powerful embedded microcontroller, and a PDM microphone.
 With this setup, we quickly prototyped a system to collect and classify baby cry audio data 👶 to determine why a baby might be crying.
 No need to send your baby's cries to OpenAI.

 <img src="assets/audio_process.png" width="100%" alt="theory_math">